John Madden Football (1990 video game): Development

+An Atari ST version was announced and then later on cancelled with ST Review reporting, "Although great things were expected of the Atari version of John Madden's American Football, EA has decided to abandon its development."

 Reception

-Electronic Arts had only expected the Genesis version to sell around 75,000 units, but instead the title sold roughly 400,000 units.
+Electronic Arts had expected the Genesis version to sell around 75,000 units, but instead the title sold roughly 400,000 units.
 It became a killer app for the Genesis, helping the console gain market share against the NES.

 Computer and Video Games reviewed the Mega Drive version John Madden American Football and gave it a 95% score, praising the realism and the sound.
 Sega Power gave it a 92% score.

 At the 1990 Golden Joystick Awards, John Madden American Football for the Mega Drive won the award for best console game of the year (16-bit).

 In 2018, The Strong National Museum of Play inducted John Madden Football to its World Video Game Hall of Fame.